‘His secret power menaced the world!’

 As in Edgar Ulmer’s The Man from Planet X and Robert Wise’ The Day the Earth Stood Still (Ulmer’s low-budget movie is a better comparison), there’s a poignant, if fuzzy sense that the alien “phantom” doesn’t really seem to be a bad guy, just lost, misunderstood, uncomprehending, unable to communicate, and slowly suffocating – although, given the somewhat haphazard narrative construction, one wonders if a few bits of exposition got lost somewhere.

-Briefly visible (and nude), the bulbous-headed X Man looks not unlike the seven-foot extraterrestrial plant-man in 1951’s The Thing from Another World, wherein ace filmmaking chops, atmosphere and editing turned an unimaginative monster getup into something truly ferocious and frightening.
+Briefly visible, the bulbous-headed X Man looks not unlike the seven-foot extraterrestrial plant-man in 1951’s The Thing from Another World, wherein ace filmmaking chops, atmosphere and editing turned an unimaginative monster getup into something truly ferocious and frightening.

 “Dull and unimaginative low budget fifties ‘B’ picture.”
 Alan Frank, The Science Fiction and Fantasy Film Handbook, Batsford, 1982